day8/shadow-git-inject/README.md

 ## The Two Steps

-The two-step narative presented above says this build hook:
+The two-step narrative presented above says this build hook:
   1. creates `the computed version`
   2. replaces a placeholder string within build configuration(s) with `the computed version`